 Want to try it out?

 I’ll send you an editable permission form that you can provide to parents.
 I’ll give you exactly what I send to them and you can edit the form to fit your classroom needs.
-Click to subscribe to my e-mail list and I’ll send it right to you.
+Click here and I’ll send it right to you.

 Not sure how to create or add another Instagram account?
 Click here to get directions right from Instagram.